Remembering Rituparno Ghosh: The filmmaker of a new Bengal

 “Rituporna Ghosh shobai jane- chhobi banaye boro der jonne.
 Shey chhobi te shobai gombhir chinta kore, chokha chokha kothaye jhogra kore, kothaye kothaye kanna kaati kore, chitkar kore ba nirobe, koshto paaye ba koshto daye.
 Kothao kono jhol moley haashi mukh nei, jhor jhore praan jurono hullor nei…”

 In 2008, when legendary filmmaker Rituparno Ghosh was all set to release his fourteenth film, Khela (Game), he came out with this promotional poem.
 Titled Amar Chuti, Ghosh in the poem, in his usual eloquent style, aptly capture the ethos of the world created by him.
 These lines provide a self-commentary on his work where the auteur says everyone knows the kind of films Rituparno Ghosh makes – they are on serious issues, the characters are somber.
 They fight in sharp, sophisticated language, howl or weep in silence often over little things.
 There is never an air of overt exuberance about them.
 By 2008, Ghosh had made enough number of films to understand his own tendencies in style, characterisation and the specific audience they appealed to.
 The world he created was unique to the Bengal of the 1990s – its demeanour and aesthetics reeking of a newfound aspiration and desire to turn away from the age-old Leftist tendencies.
-Rituporna Ghosh, in every sense, altered the Bengali film industry by making cinema for the new Bengal of the 1990s.
+Rituparno Ghosh, in every sense, altered the Bengali film industry by making cinema for the new Bengal of the 1990s.

-Frequently considered to be the one who filled in the shoes of Satyajit Ray after the latter passed away in 1992, Rituporna Ghosh’s contribution to Bengali cinema at the turn of the century was revolutionary.
+Frequently considered to be the one who filled in the shoes of Satyajit Ray after the latter passed away in 1992, Rituparno Ghosh’s contribution to Bengali cinema at the turn of the century was revolutionary.
 Born in Kolkata in 1961 and educated in the top institutions of the city, Ghosh had been known for his expressive writing skills way before he stepped into the film industry.
 It was in 1992 that he made his debut in films with ‘Hirer Angti’ (diamond ring), based on a novel by Shirshendhu Mukhopadhyay.
 In the ensuing two decades, he ruled over the Bengali film industry, cultivating a new sense of taste in his films, raising issues of gender and sexuality unique to a newly developing urbane class in Kolkata and in the process setting the stage for a kind of cinema that blended the sensibilities of art film with the craft of commercial film-making.
 This day five years ago, when Ghosh passed away, he left behind a body of work that continues to inspire and educate generations of movie makers that have, since then, followed his footsteps.

 In sync with a changing Bengal